; PSY 1903

 VSCode has a lot of settings available, so take advantage of the search bar up top when looking for something.

-For this course, you should adjust the following settings:
+For this course, you should adjust the following three settings:

 Set Auto Save to onFocusChange.
 This will make it so your files are automatically saved whenever you switch contexts (e.g. file tabs, or out of VSCode into another window).